kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 * SF : Security Forces (personnel)
 * ACD : Asset Containment Division (personnel)
 * AVD : Armoured Vehicles Division (personnel)
-* CMD : Combat Medics Division (personnel)
+* CSD : Combat Support Division (personnel)
 * R&I : Research & Innovation (personnel)
 * M&V : Medical & Veterinary (personnel)
 * E&L : Engineering & Logistics (personnel)
 * AD : Acting Department
 * AA : Anomaly Actors

-### Section 1: General Regulations
+### Section 1: General
 > The following section contains regulations that apply to all players, including individuals in the group ranked TS up to the Founder, as well as individuals not within the group.

-1) Whilst on the ROBLOX platform, players must abide by the ROBLOX ToS
+1) Whilst on the ROBLOX platform, players must abide by the ROBLOX ToS.

 2) Players may not abuse bugs found within the game to obtain an unfair advantage over others.
 All bugs that are found must be reported to the Founder.